 Everyone should have fun at University, don’t get me wrong, but if you have too much fun you can soon find yourself behind on your course and maybe even starting to lose the plot a little depending on how much partying you are doing.

-It’s a competitive world out there, and getting a degree this going to help you stand out from the crowd.
+It’s a competitive world out there and getting a degree this going to help you stand out from the crowd.
 It’s going to give you more opportunities, especially in the early years of work after you graduate.
 Please don’t throw it away.
 The reality of growing up and being an adult is that not everything falls in your lap, and you do have to work for things.
 Just living costs a fair bit in the UK, and if you want to go to the cinema on another day apart from Wednesday, eat out every now and again and maybe even have your own place to live, you are going to have to work for it.

 Having a degree may not fix all of these issues straight away, but it will put you on the path to getting there, I promise.
 So all I ask is that you think about the choices you are making.
 Think about how much you are going out.
 Think about whether you should be taking drugs and if this is going to help you with studying.
 I know you might feel like you can handle it, but believe me when I say there is a tipping point and all of a sudden you have no degree, a shed load of debt and some acute mental health problems to show for your efforts.
+Not to mention, if you push it too hard in the drugs category, you might end up with a dependency.
+And while rehabs like Arista Recovery or others would happily take you in for recovery, you are likely to end up with some regrets.

 I know what your thinking, ‘I’ll be fine, thank you very much.
 It won’t happen to me.’